Introduction

 # establish the port-forward using the default .daft.toml configuration file

-daft dashboard -i my-keypair.pem
+daft connect -i my-keypair.pem

 # or, if you want, establish the port-forward using a custom configuration file

-daft dashboard -c my-custom-config.toml -i my-keypair.pem
+daft connect -c my-custom-config.toml -i my-keypair.pem

 Example